GluuFederation/docs-gg-prod/docs/source/faq.md

 ## General FAQs and troubleshooting

-### Where should Gluu Gateway be used?
+### Where should Gluu-Gateway be used?
 Gluu Gateway should be used in every API gateway where you need advanced security measures using OAuth 2.0 and User-Managed Access (UMA) 2.0 Grant.
-Easy to add OpenID Connect Authentication.
+For Web, there is OpenID Connect Authentication.

+### Can we install Gluu-Server and Gluu-Gateway on same machine?
+Yes, You can install Gluu Gateway(GG) in the same machine but GG is also using the 443 port.
+You need to change your Gluu-Server port first then install GG.

+The good way is, both should be on a different servers.
+If you still want to install both on the same machine then you should assign 443 to GG because this is service which you are exposing to your application end-user.

+### Where to install OXD-server on Gluu-Gateway side or Gluu-Server side?
+OXD-server is the OIDC Client which request to OP server.
+Gluu Gateway acts as relying party so OXD-Server should be on the Gluu-Gateway side.
+OXD server will be install during the Gluu-Gateway installation and setup.
+Check [here](https://gluu.org/docs/oxd/4.0/) for more details about oxd-server.

 ### How to get more idea about Services and Routes configuration in Kong?
 Please check the [Kong 1.3.x docs about proxy configuration](https://docs.konghq.com/1.3.x/proxy/).

-### How can I investigate Gluu Gateway problems?
+### How can I investigate Gluu-Gateway problems?
 Gluu Gateway uses Gluu Server and oxd.
 That means any potential issue on these servers can influence the work of Gluu Gateway.

 ![](./img/10_oxd_error_faq.png)